 Call 911 if the child:

 Convulsions, also known as seizures, in babies and young children can be terrifying for parents, and to be safe you should seek emergency help.
 However, convulsions often don't cause serious health problems.
-In toddlers, fevers can often trigger convulsions.
+In toddlers, though rare, fevers can sometimes trigger convulsions.

 Call Doctor If: